 Group therapy provides a safe and confidential place to explore concerns around various issues.
 Talking to other students who have had similar experiences offers support, healing, and perspective.
-Groups typically consist of 6-8 students meeting weekly.
-All groups at NYU are led by trained therapists.
+All groups at NYU are held weekly and led by counselors.
 For some students, joining a group is one of the most powerful and rewarding experiences they have during their NYU years.

 Sign Up for a Group